Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 The PCC in 2015 attempted to build on the successes of the Kyoto protocol whilst also modernising it.

-## Management strategies for water
+## [tbd] Management strategies for water
+IF YOU HAVE ANY NOTES PLEASE I WOULD LIKE TO ADD THEM HERE :)

 There are global strategies that have the potential to protect the water cycle.

 ### Forestry techniques
-The protection of forests ensures that areas on a local scale are protected from increased
+The protection of forests ensures that areas on a local scale are protected from .....

+### Water allocations

+### Drainage basin planning

 # Additional Skills